 Get to Know The CIP Berkeley Team

-Pilar Page has worked in the field of education and administration for nearly a decade as an advisor, career coach, licensed counselor and as a director of student services.
-She provided access, advocacy and support for students with learning differences, ensured institution compliance with federal and state laws, developed curriculum to ensure quality programming, and also facilitated counseling sessions, workshops and professional development training for students and staff.
-Pilar started her work at CIP in March 2017, as an assistant program director and was later promoted to program director in 2018.
+Pilar Page has worked in the field of education and administration for over a decade as an advisor, career coach, licensed counselor and as a director of student services.
+Her experiences include providing access, advocacy and support for students with learning differences, ensuring institution compliance with federal and state laws, developing curriculum to ensure quality programming, and also facilitating counseling sessions, workshops and professional development for students and staff.
+Pilar started her work at CIP as the Assistant Program Director and was later promoted to Program Director.

 Jeff joined CIP in October 2016 after a decade spent working in public elementary, secondary, and higher education settings, as well as for a post-secondary transition consultant.
 During those years, Jeff mostly taught in science and special education classrooms.
 His proudest professional accomplishment came while working on an interdisciplinary team that developed a public high school’s first-ever life skills program.